jawwada/Chatbot-Application/nlp.md

 man and woman (man-> woman).
 Then, we can arithmetically estimate the vector of actress by adding the vector of the term actor and the offset calculated before.
 Likewise, we can learn syntactic relations such as word plural forms.
 For instance, if the vectors of Actor, Actors, and Actress are given, we can estimate the vector of Actresses.

+**ELMo**, a deep contextualized word representation model, was the first model to introduce the concept of contextual word embeddings.
+It was a deep bidirectional language model that was trained on a large corpus of text.
+****